Grass and Soil; the foundation of civilisation!

 On the 1st of May 2019, a research project by Quantis, an international scientific research organisation, on a ‘Savory Hub’ in Georgia (White Oak Pastures) determined that holistically managed beef production is carbon negative.
-For every kg of beef produced at White Oak, 3.5kg of atmospheric carbon is sequestered in the soil.
-That’s equal to 12.8kg of CO2 stored in soil for every kg of beef produced.
+For every kg of beef produced at White Oak, 3.5kg of atmospheric CO2 (or CO2 equivalent) is sequestered in the soil.

 As mentioned one another page, ‘Is Livestock destroying the planet?’, there is a vast difference between conventionally raised livestock and properly managed livestock.
 Properly managing livestock requires the farmer/rancher to manage livestock to improve soil health.
 Improving soil health requires understanding the grassland ecosystem and the life cycle of grasses.

 When this is achieved, however, the results are startling.
 Regenerative agriculture is growing rapidly in Canada and we have only just begun to discover the knock-on benefits of foods grown on healthy regenerating soils.
 Nutrient density and micronutrient profiles improve significantly and the benefits to human health appear to be dramatic.